Bon Voyage, But... Essential Information for Canadian Travellers

 - Never take anything, even an envelope, across a border for someone else.

-- Do not display large amounts of money or expensive jewellery in public.
+- Do not carry large amounts of money or wear expensive jewellery in public.

-- Remember to stay in touch with your family and friends at home, particularly if you promised them that you would.
-Consular Services receives thousands of calls every year from worried family members or friends who have not heard from a loved one travelling abroad.
+- Remember to stay in touch with your family and friends at home, particularly if you promised them that you would or if there is a crisis in the area where you a travelling.
+Consular officials receive thousands of calls every year from worried family members or friends who have not heard from a loved one travelling abroad.

 - Keep a separate record of your traveller’s cheques and credit cards.

 - Never carry your passport, travel tickets, identification documents, cash, credit cards and insurance papers together.
-If they are lost or stolen, you risk being left with no identification or funds.
+If they are lost or stolen, you risk being left with no identification or money.

 Foreign laws and customs